Feeld/backend-code-challenge/README.md

 * `/shorten`: Submit a url to shorten.
 * `/:url`: Follow a shortened url.

+## Requirements

-Details are purposefully kept vague, because part of the challenge will be to figure them out.
+- Details are purposefully kept vague, part of the challenge will be to figure them out.

-You will be judged on sustainable engineering practices.
+- We are looking for sustainable engineering practices.

-Bonus points if you have deployed your server somewhere.
+- Bonus points if you have deployed your server somewhere.

 ## FAQ

 1. Q. Can I look things up?

    A. Yes, as much as you want from wherever you want.

 2. Q. Which language should I write this in?